magination/Magination-Game-Site/README.md

-# game
+# Magination Game
-Website for uploading and finding games
+Website for uploading and finding games for Magination

+MIT © Magination AS